seL4/l4v/tools/autocorres/README.md

 Development and reporting bugs
 ------------------------------

-AutoCorres is currently maintained by Japheth Lim <Japheth.Lim@nicta.com.au>.
+AutoCorres is currently maintained by
+Matthew Brecknell <Matthew.Brecknell@data61.csiro.au>

 Additionally, the latest development version is available on GitHub as part of the L4.verified project: